DefinedNet/nebula-docs/README.md

 # Nebula documentation

-This is the official documentation for the [nebula open source project](https://github.com/slackhq/nebula).
+This is the documentation for the [nebula open source project](https://github.com/slackhq/nebula).

+Status: Currently work-in-progress and not yet published, but the content matches https://www.defined.net/nebula/.

 ## Commands Cheatsheet